anjjriit/view-maker/README.md

 you do not need to run make:views, since the views will be included in the foundation.

 We recommend using our **[make:master](#makemaster)** command to make your master page.
 In any event before you run make:views, you need to have your master page ready.
+Also see [requirements for views](#requirements-for-views).

 So for example, if you had a model named Widget, and you  had a master page named master.blade.php, you may do one of the following: